List of Cuban comic creators

 This is a list of Cuban comic creators.
 Although comics have different formats, this list mainly focuses on comic book and graphic novel creators.
-However, some creators of comic strips are also found here, as are some of the early innovators of the art form.
+However, some creators of comic strips are also found here, as are some of the early innovators of the artform.

 This list contains all authors with Cuba as country of origin, although they may have published, or now be resident in other countries.